Rick Currie has been a fixture of the Canadian comedy scene since the 1980s and remains one of it’s most popular, reliable and funny acts.

 In the winter of 2001, the producers of “Open Mike with Mike Bullard” put out a call for submissions in a national search for a new writer.
 Out of hundreds of applications, Rick was chosen for the job and his material appeared each night for the next four seasons.

-Other highlights of the early 2000s is having a stand out performance at the Yuk Yuks 25th Anniversary Show at the National Arts Center, a taping of CTV’s “Comedy Now!” and repeat performances on CBC Radio’s “The Debaters”.
+Other highlights of the early 2000s is having a stand out performance at the Yuk Yuks 25th Anniversary Show at the National Arts Center, a taping of a comedy special for CTV’s “Comedy Now!” and repeat performances on CBC Radio’s “The Debaters”.

 Through much of 2007/08 he was remote correspondant for 93.9 BOB FM’s “The Morning After with JR and Sandy “.

-Rick played at the Winnipeg Comedy Festival in 2008 and 2009 which was broadcast on CBC TV.
+Rick played at the Winnipeg Comedy Festival in 2008 and 2009, both appearances broadcast on CBC TV.

 In the winter of 2009, it seemed like the whole city of Ottawa was singing Rick’s “OC Transpo Strike Song”.